-- Some large cloud service providers exist that are not US companies - A popular example is the Alibaba Cloud from China - China is a "single-party socialist system" no independent justice system, intransparent authorities, surveillance... - Solution: Use service offerings from Germany/Europe - However, our service providers are rather small (we have no technology leaders!).
+- Some large cloud service providers exist that are not US companies A popular example is the Alibaba Cloud from China China is a "single-party socialist system" important providers exist that are not US companies A popular example is the Alibaba Cloud from China China is a "single-party socialist system" no independent justice system, intransparent authorities, surveillance... - Solution: Use service offerings from Germany/Europe - However, our service providers are rather small (we have no technology leaders!)